About the festival

 From little things big things grow

-Created in 2009, the Festival was originally named the Capital Country Truffle Festival.
+Created in 2009, The Canberra Region Truffles Festival was originally named the Capital Country Truffle Festival.
 The aim of the Festival was (and remains) to create a market for local growers; to educate the local chefs and the public about how truffle (particularly locally grown Périgord truffles) can be cooked and enjoyed.

 From humble beginnings the Festival has grown to an annual celebration of not just truffle, but of the Canberra region in winter, and the delicious food and wine experiences that are the perfect cold-weather indulgence.

-Now in its 10th year, the Festival is managed by the Capital Country Truffle Festival Association; a group of dedicated volunteers, who go above and beyond to keep this magical festival alive each year.
+Now in its 13th year, the Festival is managed by the Canberra Region Truffle Festival Association; a group of dedicated volunteers, who go above and beyond to keep this magical festival alive each year.

-The Capital Country Truffle Festival Association is made up of the following Black Winter truffle growers:
+The Canberra Region Truffle Festival Association is made up of the following Black Winter truffle growers:

 - Damian Robinson & Lindsay Davey (Turalla Truffles)